Mortgage Application Checklist

 - Additional documentation about your income, if you're self-employed

 Additional information may be needed based on the type of mortgage you're applying for.
-VA Loan applicants will need to provide a Certificate of Eligibility.
+For example: Navy Federal will request a Certificate of Eligibility on behalf of VA loan applicants.

-You'll also need to provide the following information about the residence you're purchasing:
+You'll also need to provide the following information about the property you wish to purchase.

 - Purchase price